Gravel, Adventure, Cyclocross Bikes – Buying Advice

 Liv Devote 1 2024 Gravel Bike

-The Liv Devote 1 2024 is a gravel road bike that comes more setup towards the gravel riders due to the knobbly off-road gravel tyres however you can fit a slicker tyre if you find yourself on road more often.
+The Liv Devote 1 is a gravel road bike that comes more setup towards the gravel riders due to the knobbly off-road gravel tyres however you can fit a slicker tyre if you find yourself on road more often.
 Shimano Hydraulic brakes and Shimano 11-speed gearing makes for an excellent bike.
 Available in different specs to cater for a wide variety of budgets.

 Merida Silex 400 2024 Gravel Bike

 Versatility never goes out of style with Merida bikes.
 The SILEX 400 is an adventure-ready gravel bike that is equally at home doing a rough commute or winter training laps, thanks to a durable aluminium frame, lightweight carbon fork and huge tyre clearance of 700 x 45 mm or even 42 mm tyres with fenders.
-Merida's MTB-inspired geometry gives you huge confidence off-road, the huge number of mounts mean you will be able to carry what you need easily, and the durable Shimano 2x10-speed GRX groupset and brakes will make short work of the ups and downs.
+Merida’s MTB-inspired geometry gives you huge confidence off-road, the huge number of mounts mean you will be able to carry what you need easily, and the durable Shimano 2×10-speed GRX groupset and brakes will make short work of the ups and downs.

-Giant Revolt 0 2024 Gravel Bike
+Giant Revolt Advanced 2 Gravel Bike

-Liv Devote 0 2024 Gravel Bike
+Liv Devote Advanced 2 Gravel Bike

-The Liv Devote 0 is a phenomenal value, versatile bike that is at home on roads, gravel and even bikepacking.
-Liv gravel bikes feature women's specific geometry by shortening the reach and heightening the front end for incredible comfort mile after mile.
+The Liv Devote Advanced 2 is a phenomenal value, versatile bike that is at home on roads, gravel and even bikepacking.
+Liv gravel bikes feature women’s specific geometry by shortening the reach and heightening the front end for incredible comfort mile after mile.
 Powerful hydraulic disc brakes give confidence inspiring stopping power and the 2 x 12 Shimano GRX gravel specific groupset offers a robust and reliable shifting even on the roughest terrain.

-Specialized S-Works Diverge STR 2023 Gravel Bike
+Specialized Diverge Sport Carbon Gravel Bike